AviAvinav/AviAvinav/README.md

 ## I'm a Student and Developer!

 - 🌐 I'm currently learning Web 3.0, Rust & Neovim.
-- 🦫 I'm working on less-wierd (a javascript library)
+- 🦫 I'm working on less-wierd (a javascript library) & kaam (a cli tool)
 - 🤖 I'm looking forward to learning more technologies.
 - 📅 2021 Goals: Contribute more to open source.
 - 🪴 Bonus: I love to play minecraft.